junxit/us-congress-bills-115/metadata.md

 - 2018-03-22 — Introduced in House
 - 2018-03-22 — Introduced in House
 - 2018-03-22 — Referred to the House Committee on Oversight and Government Reform.
+- 2018-07-17 — Committee Consideration and Mark-up Session Held.
+- 2018-07-17 — Ordered to be Reported by Unanimous Consent.
+- 2018-11-29 — Committee on Oversight and Government discharged.
+- 2018-11-29 — Committee on Oversight and Government discharged.
+- 2018-11-29 — Considered by unanimous consent. (consideration: CR H9726-9727)
+- 2018-11-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-29 — Mr. Comer asked unanimous consent to discharge from committee and consider.
+- 2018-11-29 — On passage Passed without objection. (text: CR H9726-9727)
+- 2018-11-29 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9726-9727)